cysouw/graphicalgrammar/text/germany.md

 Tabular analysis of the sentence in [@last] from the preface of Becker [-@becker1829: xvii].
 The crucial innovation of this "parsing" table is the addition of line-numbers at the start of each row, which allows for a reference to the head of each row (given at the end of each row after *zu*).
 This format is almost completely identical to the CoNNL-U format for dependency trees, which is widely used today, almost 200 years later.
 A dependency tree for this table is shown in [@fig:becker1829_xvii_tree].
 :::

-The format of the table is actually almost completely identical to the modern CoNLL-U table-format^[<https://universaldependencies.org/format.html>] of for dependency trees.
-In that format all words are listed in a tab-delimeted file, with minimally five columns: (i) a numerical ID, (ii) the linguistic elemens, (iii) the word class, (iv) the relation to the head, and (v) the number of the head it modifies.
+The format of the table is actually almost completely identical to the contemporary CoNLL-U table-format^[<https://universaldependencies.org/format.html>] for dependency trees.
+In that format all words are listed in a tab-delimeted file, with minimally five columns: (i) a numerical ID, (ii) the linguistic element, (iii) the word class, (iv) the relation to the head, and (v) the number of the row of the head it modifies.
 The resulting dependency tree is shown in [@fig:becker1829_xvii_tree].
 The file to reproduce this tree is linked at the end of the caption, and is almost verbatim the table from Becker's book of 1829.

 ::: {.tree #becker1829_xvii_tree}
 Dependency tree of [@last] on the basis of the tabular analysis by Becker as shown in [@fig:becker1829_xvii].
 This dependency tree is generated by using the CoNLL-U format (code linked at the end), which is almost a verbatim copy of the tabular analysis by Becker.
 Note that in this analysis, the subject is head of the verb, while the verb is the head of the other elemenst in the sentence.
 :::

-A more extensive description of this tabular method is given in Becker [-@becker1833a: 38-46], using the Term *Zergliederung*.
+A more extensive description of this tabular method is given in Becker [-@becker1833a: 38-46], now using the Term *Zergliederung* 'dissection'.
 From the exposition in that book the impression arises that Becker considered this kind of analysis the basis of all grammatical education.
-He argues how important it is to practice this *Zergliederung* with students, and that all other aspects of the grammar can be better explained and understood when they are able to perform such a *Zergliederung*.
-It remains completely unclear why this method is only presented in texts adressed for the teachers, and never in the actual grammar books.
+He stresses how important it is to practice the *Zergliederung* with students, and that all other aspects of the grammar can be better explained and understood when they are able to perform such a *Zergliederung*.
+Given this perspective, it remains completely unclear why this method is only presented in texts adressed to the teachers, and never explained to the students in the actual grammar books.

-A final example of such a *Zergliederung* is presented in [@fig:becker1833_43] for the sentence in [@next].
+An example of such a *Zergliederung* from Becker [-@becker1833a: 43] is presented in [@fig:becker1833_43] for the sentence in [@next].
 This example is interesting because it contains various subordinated clauses.
-However, the method is easily extended to deal with such complex sentences.
+Becker's method is easily extended to deal with such complex sentences.
 I leave it as an exercise for the reader to turn this table into the CoNLL-U format and generate a dependency tree.

 In summary, the grammatical writings of Becker have had a lot of influence in the 19th Century, but his very practical idea of a numbered tabular analysis has unfortunately not been widely acknowledged.
-Diesterweg used it, but those proposals also did not have a large impact (see [@sec:diesterweg1830]).
+Diesterweg used it, but his proposals also did not have a large impact (see [@sec:diesterweg1830]).
+Likewise Fürg adopted it (see [@sec:fürg1847]), but that was the last time this method seem to have appeared in the literature.
+Still, Becker did have an influence on the graphical grammatical practice in Great Brittain, but in a slightly different way (see [@sec:becker1830]).

 ::: ex
 Jakob schickte seinen jüngsten Sohn nicht mit den übrigen nach Aegypten, weil schon einmal ein Sohn, den er ausgesandt hatte, nicht zurückgekehrt war, und weil er fürchtete, daß auch diesem ein Unfall begegnen möchte.